Heads Up: New England Police Can Write You Certain Tickets Because of Your Dog in the Car

-If you're like me, you take your four-legged furry best friend almost everywhere you go.
-From quick errands to long road trips, our dogs spend lots of time with us in our cars and especially here in New England, where we're crossing state lines all of the time.
+If you're like me, you take your four-legged, furry best friend almost everywhere you go.
+Our dogs spend lots of time with us in our cars, especially here in New England, where we're crossing state lines all of the time.

-I was surprised to learn that each New England state is a bit different and very similar in its laws affecting how we drive with our four-legged furry besties.
+I was surprised to learn that each New England state is both different and similar in its laws affecting how we drive with our four-legged furry besties.
 According to News Orvis and Pet's That Travel, here's where each New England state lands when it comes to distracted driving, proper restraining, convertibles, and pet cruelty laws.

 Right now, unrestrained pet laws only apply to the bed of a truck, according to the News Orvis article, which outlines the actual law.
 In this case, your dog must be properly and safely restrained when he or she is traveling outside your vehicle.

 And of course, there are anti-cruelty laws for animals that law enforcement can look at on a case-by-case basis when it comes to the safety of your pet, according to News Orvis.